cucac/truenas-influxdb-grafana/README.md

 Visit https://grafana.com/grafana/download to get instructions to install Grafana.

 ###Choose your Configuration Options
-The Config for the dashboard relies on thevariables defined within the dashboard in Grafana.
-Edit /etc/grafana/grafana.ini file to your liking.
+Edit Grafana configuration file located at /etc/grafana/grafana.ini to your liking.
 In our case
 	http_addr = 192.168.11.111
 	http_port = 9800